oroinc/platform/src/Oro/Bundle/RequireJSBundle/README.md

 OroRequireJSBundle
 ====================
-This bundle provides easy way to:
+This bundle provides an easy way to:

- -  generates require.js config file for a project;
+ -  generate require.js config file for a project;
- -  optimizes, minify and merge all JS-file into one resources.
+ -  optimize, minify and merge all JS-file into one resources.

 For details of configuration options see [RequireJS API].<br />
 For details of build options see [example.build.js].